-This will depend on the centre they register with to complete their Functional Skills qualification.
-To find out more about where and how people can study for this qualification contact one of our partner colleges: The Bedford College Group, Middlesbrough College or West Herts College.
+This will depend on the centre a person registers with to complete their Functional Skills qualification.
+To find out more about where and how people can study for this qualification go to www.tresham.ac.uk

 Do people have to go into college to sit a Functional Skills exam?